 The above sketch is a rough portrayal of what our colleagues underwent- and might have felt- at our recently organized marathon.

 Held at the breezy scenic location surrounding Lake Sukhna, the 10 Km run had been the most anticipated event of the year.
-The atmosphere around our colleagues was a mix bag of emotions.
-One could sense enthusiasm, happiness, delight, fear, and hesitation in the air prior the start of the race.
+The atmosphere around our colleagues was a mixed bag of emotions.
+One could sense enthusiasm, happiness, delight, fear, and hesitation in the air prior to the start of the race.

 As time eclipsed and the last person crossed the finishing line, delight happiness overtook as the most dominant emotion around the place.
 We made some amazing memories that day.